nldk/NOS/README.md

 The vga utilities can be found in `vga.h`.
 All the functions are static.
 It provides functions to printing to the vga textbuffer.
 Using `print_char(char c)` you can put a char to the screen.
 The functions will automaticaly scroll if there is no space left.
 You can use `printf(const char *text)` to print a c string to the screen.
 Newlines in the form of `\n` are supported.
 If you want to print an error use the function prefix `error_` so `printf(char* text)` becomes `error_printf(char* text)`.
 Use `vga_scroll()` to scroll the screen manually or `clearScreen()` to clear the screen.
 All the printfunctions aswel as the scroll and clear function return `void`.

+### memory utilities

+The kernel provides various memory utilities like the heap and buffercopying.

+#### The heap

+You can find the code in `mem.h` and `mem.c`.
+The start and end of the heap are defined using `#define HeapStart ((void*)0x001000)` for the start and `#define HeapMax   ((void*)0x002000)` for the end.
+The heap uses headers for knowing what is allocated and what is free.
+THe heap needs to be initialized once which will write a header to the begin of the heap.